Tommy001/mymodule/README.md

         "tommy001/mymodule": "dev-master"
     }

 Now use your command line interface and change the directory into Anax-MVC.
 Type "Composer validate" to check out that your composer.json file is valid.
-If it checks out, you then type "Composer install --no dev" on the command line.
+If it checks out, you then type "Composer install" on the command line.

 This will download the package **Mymodule** into a folder named "vendor" in Anax-MVC.